gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

   options: ''
 ---

-> GBIF has an experimental feature that allows users to download data from the GBIF database in SQL format. <https://techdocs.gbif.org/en/data-use/api-sql-downloads>
+> GBIF has an experimental feature that allows users to download data from the GBIF database in SQL format. <https://techdocs.gbif.org/en/data-use/api-sql-downloads> Contact helpdesk@gbif.org to request access.

-> This article has a companion article focused on rgbif \[gbif-sql-downloads\]() (not yet published).

 > If your download can be formulated using the traditional predicate downloads, it is usually going to be faster to use predicates.